fbpx

 Celebrating communities helping their kea

-This project has been a huge success with increased awareness and support among communities around the South Island for their local kea populations and a commitment by these communities to move forward with the positive works developed to date.
+This two year project has been a huge success with increased awareness and support among communities around the South Island for their local kea populations and a commitment by these communities to move forward with the positive works developed to date.

 Two years after the project was initiated, the following has been achieved: